ssslin-hub/ssslin-hub.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student at [Department of Mathematical Sciences]{https://www.cmu.edu/math/index.html} at [Carnegie Mellon University]{https://www.cmu.edu/}.
+I am a fourth-year undergraduate student at [Department of Mathematical Sciences]{https://www.cmu.edu/math/index.html} at Carnegie Mellon University.
 I also have two minors in Computer Science and Statistics, respecitvely.